groupdocs-comparison/GroupDocs.Comparison-Products/content/comparison/net/jpeg.en.md

 platform_tag: "net"

 ############################# Head ############################
-head_title: "GroupDocs.Comparison for .NET API for JPEG images comparing"
+head_title: "GroupDocs.Comparison for .NET API for JPEG comparing"
-head_description: "GroupDocs.Comparison for .NET represents powerful API for collecting data about various distinctions inside JPEG images to be involved to C#, ASP.NET, VB.NET, or .NET Core applications."
+head_description: "GroupDocs.Comparison for .NET represents powerful API for collecting data about distinctions in JPEG images to be involved to C# & .NET"

 ############################# Header ############################
 title: "Comparison of changes at JPEG images with .NET technologies"